Proxidize - Full Guide

 Selecting the Right Model for Your Country

-Please note when you order the hardware from us you won’t have to worry about this as we will check all the bands in your country before shipping.
+Please note when you order the hardware from us you won’t have to worry about this as we will check all the bands in your country before shipping and send you the correct modem.

 Different modem/dongle models support different cellular bands or frequencies, these are needed to allow multiple mobile carriers and different technologies (3G, 4G, etc.) to operate in the same geographical area, as each mobile carrier or cellular technology generally needs its own bands to run their network on, otherwise there will be interference.